Welcome to the Department of Mathematics & Statistics at the University of Vermont!

 - The Department of Mathematics and Statistics is home to the Vermont Mathematics Initiative (VMI), a mathematics content focused professional development program for K-12 teachers.
 Teachers who complete the VMI program are eligible to receive the Mathematics Master of Science in Teaching (M.S.T.) degree.

 - The PhD in Mathematical Sciences Program offers study in several areas of advanced mathematics including analysis, combinatorics and graph theory, algebra and number theory, and applied mathematics.

 Graduate assistantships are available to help support students and usually involve teaching one introductory class per semester.

-Our class sizes are small (35 or less), our faculty are dedicated and accessible teachers, having won eight UVM teaching excellence awards, and several University Scholar awards, and there are numerous extra-curricular department, college, university, and community activities.
+Our faculty are dedicated and accessible teachers, having won eight UVM teaching excellence awards, and several University Scholar awards, and there are numerous extra-curricular department, college, university, and community activities.
 Our Department takes pride in its reputation for great teaching, cutting-edge research, and the personal attention we give our students.

 Most department members are actively engaged in faculty research, working in areas such as:

 - Network decoupling

 - Encoding, transmitting digital signals